Ida Busbridge: Early life and education

-Ida Busbridge born to Percival George Busbridge and May Edith Webb on 10 February 1908.
+Ida Busbridge was born to Percival George Busbridge and May Edith Webb on 10 February 1908.
 She was the youngest of four children.
 Her father died when she was 8 months old of complications from influenza.
 This left her mother, a primary school teacher, to care for the children.

 Busbridge started her schooling at 6 in a school in her mother's district.
 She moved schools to Christ's Hospital in 1918, having won a scholarship at the age of ten.
 Here she received a firm grounding in mathematics from Miss Mitchener.
 Busbridge became head girl of the school and was later described as the most brilliant pupil in its 400-year history.

 In 1926 she enrolled in Royal Holloway College, London, intending to specialise in physics, but switched to mathematics in 1928.
-She turned down a place at Newnham College Cambridge as the Scholarship to Royal Holloway was significally more generous.
+She turned down a place at Newnham College Cambridge as the scholarship to Royal Holloway was significantly more generous.
 During her schooling she was involved in the Choral Society and University Choir along with the Science Discussion Society.

 Busbridge graduated in 1929 with first class honours and was the awarded the Sir John Lubbock Prize for best first class honours of all London University Colleges.
 She continued her education at Royal Holloway, earning a masters with distinction in mathematics in 1933.